dhughes/lluminary/README.md

 - Automatic JSON response formatting based on output schemas
 - Input and output schema validation
 - Provider abstraction for different LLM services
-- Built-in support for OpenAI and AWS Bedrock
+- Built-in support for OpenAI, AWS Bedrock, and Anthropic
 - Easy to extend with custom providers
 - Field descriptions for better LLM understanding
 - Rich result objects with access to prompts and responses